wassimseif/wassimseif.github.io/content/posts/torchtitan/index.md

 This is the simplest technique.
 It initializes the model on an _empty_ device, so the weights aren’t materialized until you apply the full sharding strategy.
 Saves a lot of time and memory headaches.

 ### Float8 Training
 I haven’t tested this yet because I don’t have access to H100s.
 They use the [torchao implementation](https://github.com/pytorch/ao/tree/main/torchao/float8).
 The claim is that this will give you a huge speedup in training time (on the correct hardware) up to 50% in some cases.
-I will learn about this in the future and write a post about it when i test it.
+I will learn about this in the future and write a post about it once I test it.

 <figure>
   <img src="float8_results.png" alt="Float8 results" width="500" height="300">